Economistician/eb-evaluation/README.md

 ## Relationship to Other EB Repositories

-- **`eb-papers`**
+- `eb-papers`
-  Source of truth for definitions, theory, and evaluation philosophy.
+  Source of truth for conceptual definitions and evaluation philosophy.

-- **`eb-metrics`**
+- `eb-metrics`
-  Provides the underlying metric implementations used here.
+  Provides the metric implementations used during evaluation.

+- `eb-evaluation`
+  Orchestrates evaluation workflows using adapted models.

-- **`eb-evaluation`**
+- `eb-adapters`
-  Applies metrics and frameworks to datasets, models, and operational contexts.
+  Ensures heterogeneous models can be evaluated consistently.

 When discrepancies arise, conceptual intent in `eb-papers` should be treated as authoritative.

 ---